xingyuej/Telling-stories-with-data/final.md

 Nature.
 Lynne Peeples.
 "Face masks: what the data say". https://www.nature.com/articles/d41586-020-02801-8.

 CDC."Monitoring and Evaluation Action Guide: Wearing Masks as a COVID-19 Community Mitigation Strategy". https://www.cdc.gov/coronavirus/2019-ncov/php/mask-evaluation.html.

+Pew Center.
+"Most Americans say they regularly wore a mask in stores in the past month; fewer see others doing it."
+Most Americans say they regularly wore a mask in stores in the past month; fewer see others doing it. https://www.pewresearch.org/fact-tank/2020/08/27/more-americans-say-they-are-regularly-wearing-masks-in-stores-and-other-businesses/.

 - How to use the data: Most data are in the format of csv.
 Some data need to be input manually.